aerobus-open-source/aerobus/paper.md

 A `ring` $\mathbb{A}$ is a nonempty set with two internal laws, addition and multiplication.
 There is a neutral element for both, zero and one.
 Addition is commutative and associative and every element $x$ has an inverse $-x$.
 Multiplication is commutative, associative and distributive over addition, meaning that $a(b+c) = ab+ac$ for every $a, b, c$ element.
 We call it `discrete` if it is countable.

+In a `field`, in addition to previous properties, each element (except zero), has an inverse for multiplication.

 A `integral domain` is a ring with one additional property.
 For every element $a, b, c$ such as $ab = ac$, then either $a = 0$ or $b = c$.
 Such a ring is not always a field, such as $\mathbb{Z}$ shows it.